 Conversations On Dance Podcast hosts, Rebecca King Ferraro and Michael Sean Breeden record in-depth discussions with artists throughout the Vail Dance Festival.
 A limited number of tickets are sold to each Conversations On Dance Festival Forum or listeners can tune in from anywhere.
-Stay tuned for on-sale announcements and in the meantime, check out the 2019 & 2020 Conversations below.

 2019 & 2020 Podcasts

 Today, on the Conversations on Dance podcast, we are sharing our chat with American Ballet Theatre Principal Dancers, Isabella Boylston and James Whiteside, that was recorded as a part of the 2020 Vail Dance Festival: Digital Edition.
 Through August 15th, you can watch our Zoom chat with James and Bella on the Vail Dance Festival Facebook page or on their YouTube Channel.
 While you are there, we encourage you to explore the incredible 8 evenings of content that truly highlights what makes this festival so special!

 Today we chat with Vail Dance Festival Artistic Director Damian Woetzel to get a preview of what is in store for their eight night digital festival, July 31 – August 7, 2020.
 Damian tells us what it was like to have to decide to cancel the in person festival and move to a digital format, how they have chosen what the audience will get to see, offers us some previews of different pieces, and shares what he hopes audiences will take away from these incredible eight evenings of VDF content.